AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/video.md

 On the design side of the player, you can design the video player's functionality using standard web development tools.
 For example, you can design the buttons, controls, and custom poster image background using HTML5 and CSS to help you reach your customers with a customized appearance.

 On the playback side of the viewer, it automatically detects the browser's video capability.
-It then serves the video using HLS (HTTP Live Streaming), also known as adaptive video streaming.
+It then serves the video using HLS or DASH (adaptive streaming), also known as adaptive video streaming.
 Or, if those delivery methods are not present then HTML5 progressive is used instead.

+>[!IMPORTANT]
+>
+>To see or use DASH, it must first be enabled by Adobe Technical Support on your account.
+See [Enable DASH on your account](#enable-dash).)

 You can combine into a single player the ability to design the playback components using HTML5 and CSS.
 It can have embedded playback, and use adaptive and progressive streaming depending on the browser's capability.
 All this functionality, means you can extend the reach of your rich media content to both desktop and mobile users and ensure a streamlined video experience.